 Explicit trust dependencies

-- The local operating system — process isolation, memory protection, keyring access control.
+Cordon trusts the following components.
+Compromise of any of these is outside the proxy’s trust boundary.- The local operating system — process isolation, memory protection, keyring access control.
 A compromised OS is outside the trust boundary.

 - The credential source — 1Password or OS keyring returns the correct secret.
 Cordon does not verify secret correctness, only that resolution succeeded.
 When using the

-- The upstream TLS PKI — system root certificates validate upstream API identity.
+opCLI backend, the pre-authenticated session may be accessible to other same-user processes depending on the authentication method — see 1Password security considerations. - The upstream TLS PKI — for HTTPS routes and PostgreSQL upstreams, system root certificates validate upstream identity.
 Cordon uses the system trust store and provides no mechanism to override or disable certificate validation.

 Credential storage

 Cordon delegates credential storage entirely to external providers.
-The proxy holds no credential database, no encrypted store, and no secret material on disk.
-Secrets exist in the proxy’s memory only during active use.
+The proxy holds no credential database, no encrypted store, and no API credential material on disk.
+HTTP route secrets exist in the proxy’s memory only during active request injection; PostgreSQL listener credentials are resolved at startup and held while the listener runs.| Source | Config value | Storage | Encryption |

 | OS keyring | keyring | macOS Keychain / Linux Secret Service | OS-managed (encrypted at rest) |